 FAQ #1 – Am I eligible for a reverse mortgage?

 To qualify for a reverse mortgage you must be at least 62-years-old if you are single, or co-owners must both be 62 if they are unmarried.
-In the case of a married couple, only one spouse must be 62-years-old if their names both appear on the title to the house.
+In the case of a married couple, only one spouse must be 62-years-old.

-You must live in your home, own your home outright, or be able to pay off your home with the proceeds from a Colorado Reverse Mortgage.
-In other words, you must have enough equity in your home.
+You must live in your home as primary residence.
+(You can still own vacation homes.)
+You must have enough equity in your home to be able to pay off your home with the proceeds from a Colorado Reverse Mortgage.

 Eligibility assessments use an FHA calculation that considers: